15 Mar Here Comes the Wedding From Hell

 “They were quiet at least,” Mary says.
 “There was an aftershock at four-thirty A.M., and we were woken up by people running down the hall screaming.”

 Hurricane Gloria was the uninvited guest at Kelly and Bob Juliano’s wedding.
-The savage storm of September 1985 blew out windows and electricity all over Lyndenhurst, New York, the day before the ceremony.
-“A friend brought over a generator so I could blow-dry my hair,” Kelly recalls.
+The savage storm blew out windows and electricity all over Lyndenhurst, New York, the day before the ceremony.
+“A friend brought over a generator so I could blow-dry my hair,” Kelly says.
 That went okay, but when the reception hall canceled due to the blackout, she found herself with 250 guests crammed into her backyard.
 “We bought kegs of beer and set up a bar,” the resourceful bride notes.
 Unfortunately, bad luck followed the Julianos on their honeymoon in Saint Thomas, where they connected with tropical storm Isabella.
-“It rained every day we were there,” says Kelly.
+“It rained every day we were there,” recalls Kelly.

 This problem paled, however, when the night before the wedding, Dave suddenly turned feverish and was rushed back to the hospital.
 “Apparently, a blood clot was passing from his leg into his lungs,” Maribeth remembers.
 “The doctor said if he stood up, he’d die.”

 Prepared to cancel the wedding, she asked her bedridden fiancé what he wanted to do.
 “I want to marry you no matter what,” he said.
 So the wedding was on…but not as originally planned.
 The nurses decorated the waiting room with flowers and streamers, and tied tin cans to Dave’s gurney.
 With his leg in the air and wearing only the top half of his tuxedo, he watched as Maribeth and her bridesmaid stepped from the hospital elevator to the sound of recorded organ music.